patrickwayodi/coldbox/docs/install-coldbox.md

 pip install --upgrade --no-index --find-links=/home/treetop/pyrepo -r requirements/dev.txt

+## Create a directory for storing the files that users will upload.

+mkdir /home/treetop/appmedia/coldbox/media/

 ## Propagate the changes made to the database models into your database schema.

 python manage.py makemigrations accounts

 python manage.py migrate